isukhetskyi/knowledge-base/docs/posts/engineering/articles.md

 ***

-Here is a summary of the post, formatted in Markdown and under 250 words.

-***

 The author argues that with the rise of AI-generated code, effective code review is more important than ever.
 However, many engineers make key mistakes.

 The biggest error is **reviewing only the diff**.
 The most valuable comments come from a holistic understanding of the system, such as pointing out existing code or ensuring the change maintains long-term consistency.